Mobius1/rprogress/README.md

 ## Scenarios and Animations
 `rprogress` allows you to run a scenario or play an animation while the progress bar is running.

-If you want to run a scenario, then provide the `Animation` table with the `scenario` key:
+If you want to run a scenario, then provide the `Animation` table with the `scenario` key.

 ```lua
 Custom({